-- 6.1.28 Damaged trees (such as T933, T934) next to administration building were still unprotected after being damaged by the adjacent construction activities.
-Construction materials are recorded at tree bases and trees are not properly protected. - 6.1.29 Tree T1014 was transplanted in this month and is in fair condition.
-All other transplanted trees are in fair condition.
-Mal-pruning of transplanted trees has not been rectified.
-Construction material is stockpiled within tree protection zones.
+- 6.1.22 The landscape and visual monitoring and site audits were carried out on 4th and 18th October 2006.
+Damaged trees next to the administration building were still unprotected after being damaged by the adjacent construction activities. - 6.1.23 Tree T1000 and T1011 were transplanted in this month and are in fair condition.
+All other transplanted trees were in fair condition.
+Mal-pruning of transplanted trees had not been rectified since July 2006.
+Construction material was still stockpiled within tree protection zones since July 2006.
 A statement on the cause of death of tree T925 recorded in the last report was still outstanding.